Stock Market News Today: Unraveling the Mysteries of Profitability

 In all of these markets, the primary object of investor interest

 is supposed to be the condition of earnings, interest rates, inflation, or supply and demand.
 However, with many of today’s investors, the primary focus of interest is the timing and intensity of interventions.
 Because of this, we see pricing in many securities that make little sense.
-There are always securities that are mispriced, but this seems to be the rule these days rather than the exception.
+There are always mispriced securities, but this seems to be the rule these days rather than the exception.
 The goal of manipulation appears to be to maintain the current pricing structure and avoid the consequences of a dramatic repricing event.

-It would be overstating the case to blame all market inefficiencies on market manipulation, but the fact is that volatility and pricing are at historical extremes in many markets.
+It would be overstating the case to blame all market inefficiencies on market manipulation, but volatility and pricing are at historical extremes in many markets.
 Any market movement to correct these extremes seems to be mysteriously averted.
 Could this be the invisible hand of manipulation?
 I believe that, in some cases, it is.
-But in the long run, market manipulation schemes will always fail.
-The market is more significant than the participants, and that includes the authorities.
+However, in the long run, market manipulation schemes will always fail.
+The market is more significant than the participants, including the authorities.

 © 2004 George J. Paulos